Journalism and Communication

 JCOM students also learn how to think critically.
 Our students graduate with a liberal arts background, meaning they are skilled media professionals who understand the impact, responsibilities, and implications of the mass media in today's society.
 Students must choose one of three emphases—broadcast/electronic media, print, or public relations—and have a minor designed to build expertise.
 USU is the only university in the state where students can get a degree in agricultural communications and journalism.

 The department maintains leading-edge studios and labs to help train students in various communications skills in the new Agricultural Sciences Building.
-Students have access to a multimedia computer newsroom, video preproduction studio and full TV studio, and a photographic darkroom.
+Students have access to a multimedia computer newsroom, video pre-production studio and full TV studio.

 - Broadcast/Electronic Media: Focuses on the distribution of video and audio content to a wide audience via television, radio, and the Internet.
 Students learn to write radio and TV scripts as well as how to use electronic media equipment.
 Students can get hands-on experience by getting involved with Utah Public Radio, Aggie radio, or Aggie TV.

 - Print Journalism: Students learn how to find, collect, and report the news.
 They typically find careers writing for either a newspaper or magazine.
-Most students in this emphasis write for the on-campus newspaper, The Utah Statesman.
+Many students in this emphasis write for the on-campus newspaper, The Utah Statesman.
+All students write for the Utah State News Service.
+Aggie Blueprint is a student-run magazine that provides students opportunities to publish feature length articles

 - Public Relations/Corporate Communication: Public relations is concerned with maintaining the public perception of an organization, business or person.
-A PR specialist may be involved with image building, media relations, event planning, crisis management, web communications, social media, etc.
+A PR specialist may be involved with image building, media relations, event planning, crisis management, web communications, social media, and other communication functions.
+Public Relations students have many opportunities to create professional level work for real world clients.

 All students must complete a one-semester internship before graduation.
 Because of the hands-on learning students receive while in the program, students have substantial experience and are more likely to be hired post-graduation.
 Many intern at non-profits, government agencies, and news media such as The Deseret Morning News, KSL-TV, National Geographic, The Logan Herald-Journal, KTVX-TV and KUTV, and The Salt Lake Tribune.
 These experiences help them to thrive in today's fast-changing communications environment.

-JCOM majors can get involved with news production on campus by working at A-TV News, writing for Hard News Cafe, or reporting for Aggie Radio and Utah Public Radio.
-The new student-initiated JCOM Communicators’ Guild also provides a vehicle for students to take ownership of their department and their education.
+JCOM majors can get involved with news production on campus by working at A-TV News, writing for Utah State News Service, or reporting for Aggie Radio and Utah Public Radio.
+All these experiences provide a vehicle for students to take ownership of their department and their education.